harshalsp0011/utility-billing-docs/_sources/results.md

 ## Add Your Results

-Upload:
-- Performance graphs to `uploads/reports/performance/`
+- Add performance graphs to the repository’s reports section.
-- Test results to `uploads/reports/validation/`
+- Add validation summaries alongside the results narrative.
-- Screenshots to `uploads/screenshots/`
+- Include key screenshots directly in the markdown or link to hosted assets used for demos.